 The advent of a full-blooded compact M car has been rather long in the pot.

-That price makes it noticeably more expensive than the equally powerful Mercedes-AMG A45 and Audi RS3 (which might be considered rivals once removed) and also puts it handily between the Audi TTS and the imminent Porsche 718 Cayman, the two models closest to the M2’s two-door coupé format.
+That price makes it noticeably more expensive than the equally powerful Mercedes-AMG A45 and Audi RS3 and also puts it handily between the Audi TTS and the Porsche 718 Cayman and the more powerful Audi TT RS and Porsche Cayman S, the models closest to the M2’s two-door coupé format.

-Of course, both of those cars feature four-cylinder engines, making BMW’s persistence with the concept of a turbocharged straight six a very appealing point of differentiation.
+Of course, all of those cars feature four-cylinder engines except the TT RS which uses Audi's blown five-cylinder unit, making BMW’s persistence with the concept of a turbocharged straight six a very appealing point of differentiation.

-That being the case, one of the M2’s most potent competitors is likely to be a stablemate: the just-announced M240i, sporting 335bhp and a starting price almost £10k shy of its nominally more distinguished sibling.
+That being the case, one of the M2’s most potent competitors is likely to be a stablemate: the sporting 335bhp M240i and a starting price £10k shy of its nominally more distinguished sibling could still prove highly attractive to buyers.

 It’s crucial, then, the smallest, most affordable M car underwrites the anticipatory excitement with actual performance prowess.